Hide Advanced Options

 GenEd: DSHU

-Introduction to the structure of English and its historical development, with a focus on techniques of linguistic analysis.
+Explore the many structures and historical developments of the English language, with a focus on techniques of linguistic analysis.
 Major topics include the sound systems of English and its patterns of word formation and sentence structure, and the ways these have changed over time and vary around the world.

 ENGL282